PaddlePaddle/PaddleX/docs/index.en.md

     ---

-    The general OCR production line is used to solve text recognition tasks, extract text information from images, and output it in text form.
+    The general OCR pipeline is used to solve text recognition tasks, extract text information from images, and output it in text form.
 Based on the end-to-end OCR system, it can achieve millisecond-level precise text content prediction on CPUs and reach open-source SOTA in general scenarios.

     [:octicons-arrow-right-24: Tutorial](pipeline_usage/tutorials/ocr_pipelines/OCR.en.md)